Qbeast-io/qbeast-spark/docs/QbeastFormat.md

 - `tableID` the identifier of the table that the revision belongs
 - `desiredCubeSize` the cube size from the option `cubeSize`
 - `columnTransformers` the metadata of the different columns indexed with the option `columnsToIndex`

+    - `columnTransformers.columnName` the name of the column
+    - `columnTransformers.dataType` the data type of the column
 - `transformations` contains information about the **space** of the data indexed by column

+    - `transformations.className` the name of the class that implements the transformation
+    - `transformations.minNumber` the minimum value
+    - `transformations.maxNumber` the maximum value
+    - `transformations.nullValue` the value that represents the null in the space

 In this case, we index columns `user_id` and `product_id` (which are both `Integers`) with a linear transformation.
 This means that they will not suffer any transformation besides the normalization.